icebreakerone/ib1-technical-docs/docs/metadata.md

 : The URL of this specific instances, interpolated with the `endpointURL` variable in the OpenAPI server `url`.

 `ib1:heartbeatDescription`
-: The URL of an OpenAPI file (with Server specified as `dcat:endpointDescription
+: The URL of an OpenAPI file (with Server specified as `dcat:endpointDescription`), which contains a single Path with a 200 response defined.

 ## Access Block